aryahonraopatil/aryahonraopatil/README.md

 ### I'm Arya Honraopatil, a human-centered AI researcher!

 ## About me
 - 🔭 I’m currently working on expressive storytelling and Dungeons & Dragons AI at [LARA Lab](https://laramartin.net/lab/).
+My recent work can be found at [Google Scholar](https://scholar.google.com/citations?user=FRtDDB4AAAAJ&hl=en).
 - 🌱 I’m looking to collaborate on research projects involving natural lnaguage processing (NLP), reinforcement learning (RL) and speech technologies.
 - 👩🏻‍🎓 I am pursuing my Ph.D. in Computer Science at UMBC and have a Masters in Computer Science and a Bachelors in Computer Engineering.